-The Mosaic of Christ - Submission Requirements
+The Mosaic of Christ - Let the Children Come

 Work, and images used to create work, must be free of any copyright infringement and must be created by or properly licensed by the artist.